 BRP seeks to drive consumer loyalty and ambassadorship through a focus on the consumer experience and collaboration with the dealers and distributors.
-The Company has implemented several initiatives to expose thousands of consumers each year to high-quality product trials.
-Comparative demo tours are organized, often with dealers' or distributors' cooperation, at multiple grass-root events or industry shows worldwide.
+The Company has implemented several initiatives to expose thousands of consumers each year to the excitement and energy of the Powersports and Marine community, including through brand communications, experiences and high-quality product trials.